When Effort May Fail: Equilibria of Shared Effort with a Threshold: Pure Nash Equilibrium

 \subsection{Existence of Nash Equilibrium}

 All Nash equilibria are invariant to multiplication. \begin{proposition} Consider a game with project functions $P_j (x) = \alpha_j \cdot x$.
-If profile $x = \paren{x^1, \ldots, x^n}$ is an \NE, then the following hold: \begin{description} \item[Multiplying projects:] $x$ is also an equilibrium in the game obtained by multiplying all the project coefficients by some positive $p$. \item[Multiplying budgets and profile:] $p \cdot x$ is an \NE{} in the game obtained by multiplying all the budgets by some positive $p$. \end{description} \end{proposition} \begin{proof} The invariance to multiplying the projects stems from the fact that multiplying all the project coefficients by $p$ multiplies all the utilities by $p$.
-Since this happens to all the utilities, the same relations keep holding between the various strategy profiles, and thus, the same \NE{} remain.
+If profile $x = \paren{x^1, \ldots, x^n}$ is an \NE, then the following hold: \begin{description} \item[Multiplying projects:] $x$ is also an equilibrium in the game obtained by multiplying all the project coefficients by some positive $p$. \item[Multiplying budgets and profile:] $p \cdot x$ is an \NE{} in the game obtained by multiplying all the budgets by some positive $p$. \end{description} \end{proposition} The proof is deferred to the appendix.

-We prove the second part by contradiction.
-If $p \cdot x$ is not an \NE, then there exists a unilateral profitable deviation by player~$i$.
-Denote the profile after such a deviation by $x'$.
-Then, $1/p \cdot x'$ is a legal profile in the original game, and it is a unilateral deviation from profile~$x$ by player~$i$.
-This deviation is profitable to~$i$, since the original deviation is profitable and all the utilities are multiplied by multiplying the profile.
-This contradicts the assumption that $x$ is an \NE{} of the original game. \end{proof}

 Having dealt with $\theta = 0$ and $\theta = 1$, we may assume $\theta \in (0, 1)$.
 We first assume $2$ players, i.e., $n = 2$, and completely characterise this case.
 We introduce Lemmas~\ref{lemma:NEchar}, \ref{lemma:NEchar:close_B}, and \ref{lemma:NEchar:far_B}, before characterizing the existence of \NE.
 These lemmas describe what must hold in any \NE.
 Their proofs appear in the appendix.